rendiffdev/rendiff-dev/CONTRIBUTING.md

-# Contributing to FFmpeg API
+# Contributing to Rendiff

-We welcome contributions to the FFmpeg API project!
+We welcome contributions to Rendiff!
 This guide will help you get started.

+> **Note:** Rendiff is a REST API layer powered by FFmpeg.
+All media processing is handled by FFmpeg under the hood.

 ## Code of Conduct